Painting Plastic Windows: How to Do it

 You can also paint dark or brown plastic windows white.
 The colours mentioned above cover well.
 It is best to apply our To Bond & Block primer beforehand.

-Whether plastic, wood, metal or stone, the varnishes work on almost all common substrates.
+Whether plastic, wood, metal or stone, our paints work on almost all common surfaces.

-Wind, rain, frost and, last but not least, the constant bombardment of UV rays can take their toll on window frames.
-That's why you should use colours that are as stable as possible.
-The right choice is the hard-wearing and durable Easy Eggshell! from the Just paint Collection.
-These varnishes are weather-resistant and suitable for outdoor use.
+Wind, rain, frost, and constant exposure to UV radiation really take their toll on window frames.
+That's why you should use highly durable paints.
+The right choice is the hard-wearing and long-lasting Easy Eggshell! from the Just Paint collection.
+It is weather-resistant and ideal for outdoor areas.

-However, you can always opt for a new look if you no longer like the old one.
+However, you can always choose a new look if you get tired of the old one.

 Are you painting the plastic windows from the inside or the outside?